gear

 IN LOCO - Integration in LOcal Communities

-Aligned with the Urban Agenda Partnership on Inclusion of Migrants and Refugees, the AMIF project IN LOCO aims to create networks of key stakeholders to ensure that policies have their roots in data, needs, risks, and opportunities systematically observed ‘on the ground’.rooted in local data.
+Aligned with the Urban Agenda Partnership on Inclusion of Migrants and Refugees, the AMIF project IN LOCO aims to create networks of key stakeholders to ensure that policies have their roots in data, needs, risks, and opportunities systematically observed ‘on the ground’.
 Through Local and Rural Task Forces comprising various entities like public institutions, NGOs, and migrant associations, the project aims to co-design and implement action plans for migrant integration.
 These plans focus on improving existing services, deploying new resources, and exploring initiatives for settlement in rural areas.
 The participatory approach involves continuous feedback loops and field research conducted by trained refugees to ensure needs-based solutions.
 Insights gathered will inform the establishment of a refugee-led association, New Europeans Welcome (NEW), to advocate for policy change at the EU level.

 IN LOCO - Integration in LOcal Communities

-Aligned with the Urban Agenda Partnership on Inclusion of Migrants and Refugees, the AMIF project IN LOCO aims to create networks of key stakeholders to ensure that policies have their roots in data, needs, risks, and opportunities systematically observed ‘on the ground’.rooted in local data.
+Aligned with the Urban Agenda Partnership on Inclusion of Migrants and Refugees, the AMIF project IN LOCO aims to create networks of key stakeholders to ensure that policies have their roots in data, needs, risks, and opportunities systematically observed ‘on the ground’.
 Through Local and Rural Task Forces comprising various entities like public institutions, NGOs, and migrant associations, the project aims to co-design and implement action plans for migrant integration.
 These plans focus on improving existing services, deploying new resources, and exploring initiatives for settlement in rural areas.
 The participatory approach involves continuous feedback loops and field research conducted by trained refugees to ensure needs-based solutions.
 Insights gathered will inform the establishment of a refugee-led association, New Europeans Welcome (NEW), to advocate for policy change at the EU level.

 2024-2026